 - A severe infestation may result in your pet becoming anaemic due to the fleas extracting blood from them.
 If this is the case Landguard recommends you consult your vet ASAP.

-- Check in carpets, rugs, furniture and bedding for the fleas.
+- Check in carpets, rugs, furniture and bedding for the fleas, their dirt and eggs.

 How do Fleas get into your property?